-Homemade body butters are a fantastic way to create uniquely scented spa type products without breaking the bank.
-While the initial purchase can seem costly, you only use a small amount of each ingredient for this body butter recipe so they supplies will last a long time.
-Essential oils especially can be reused in so many ways they are invaluable- from homemade cleaners to homemade skin care.
+Homemade body butters are a fantastic way to create uniquely scented spa products without breaking the bank.
+While the initial ingredients purchase can seem costly, you only use a small amount of each ingredient for this body butter recipe so they supplies will last a long time.
+Essential oils especially can be reused in so many ways.
+They are invaluable- from homemade cleaners to homemade skin care.
 This particular DIY body butter recipe is a delicious, invigorating, and brightly scented version of one of my favorite pampering treats.
 This Citrus Bliss Shea Body Butter will leave your skin soft and moisturized all day.

 Whipped Citrus Body Butter Tutorial